soumyesh-panda-personal/namaste-react-2/README.md

 60. Using createBrowserRouter to create routes and then using routerProvider to provide configs to the routes.
 61. errorElement config in createBrowserRouter.
 62. useRouterError hook usage - Used to get the error information.
+63. Having the router page come with header and footer.
+This is possible using {outlet} from react-router
+64. Using link from react-router to navigate to diff routes or pages with out page refresh.
+65. This at point num 64, we read about the concept of Single Page Application.
+66. 2 types of routing in webApps - 1> Client side routing, 2> Server side routing.
+1> Client-side routing - We make a call to a new html from source html file.
+That will come and load in the page.
+This doen't make any network call, since all the components are loaded during the initial page load.
+On link call, just that component comes and sit over here.
+2> Server side routing - Here we make a network call, fetch the data and put on those data in to this page.
+So the entire page reloads.
+67. Hence Single page Application is nothing but, client side routing.
+68.